Preocts/python-src-template/README.md

 ### TODO:
 - Auto detect use of `requirements.txt` and insert into `setup.cfg`
+- Publish write-up on the /src layout
+- CLI tool for starting new project without cloning/using template
+- Version bump shell script

 This is a template example of how I structure an initial python project.